-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ENERSYS

-Richard W. Zuidema and Joseph G. Lewis, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of EnerSys to be held on August 4, 2011 at the Company's corporate offices located at 2366 Bernville Rd., Reading PA 19605 at 10:00 a.m., local time and at any and all postponements or adjournments thereof.
+Richard W. Zuidema and Joseph G. Lewis, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of EnerSys to be held on July 26, 2012 at the Company's corporate offices located at 2366 Bernville Rd., Reading PA 19605 at 10:00 a.m., local time and at any and all postponements or adjournments thereof.
 This proxy may be revoked any time before it is exercised.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR each of the director nominees listed in Proposal 1, FOR Proposals 2 and 3, "3 Years" on Proposal 4, and AGAINST Proposal 5.
+If no such directions are indicated, the Proxies will have authority to vote FOR all of the director nominees listed in Proposal 1, FOR Proposal 2 and FOR Proposal 3.

 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.